 Catering managers oversee kitchen and server staff for a catering company.
 They manage the team’s operations – from food preparation to serving – for events like weddings, birthdays, funerals, business conferences, and so on.
 Catering managers organize inventory and lead their teams through time-sensitive operations to ensure the success of an event.

-Besides managing a team, catering managers also market the catering company, so they often meet and negotiate with customers.
-Catering managers need to be a kind of jack-of-all-trades in hospitality management since they handle most, if not all, aspects of a catering business.
+Besides managing a team, this bachelor of science in hospitality management job also markets the catering company.
+Catering managers often meet and negotiate with customers and need to be a kind of jack-of-all-trades since they handle most, if not all, aspects of a catering business.

 4. Front Office Manager